-I am a historian and researcher-for-hire specializing in the collections at the LDS Church History Library in Salt Lake City, with access to other rich archives (University of Utah, Brigham Young University, Utah State Archives, Utah State Historical Society, and others).
+I am a historian and researcher specializing in the collections at the LDS Church History Library in Salt Lake City, with access to other rich archives (University of Utah, Brigham Young University, Utah State Archives, Utah State Historical Society, and others).
 My clients are typically top-rank scholars of Mormon and Utah history whose professional lives are too full to allow them time to sift through ever-expanding archival holdings for the relevant documents and new voices they need for their work.

 Why I may be useful to your projects:

-- I have transcribed tens of thousands of pages of 19th century holographic material.
+- I have transcribed many tens of thousands of pages of 19th century holographic material.
 I can read most such material easily and can transcribe it as rapidly (150+ wpm) and as accurately as if it had been typewritten text.

 - I have practical experience as a historian in my own right.
 My very first published article (“’Pursue, Retake & Punish’: The 1857 Santa Clara Ambush,” Utah Historical Quarterly 73:1 (Winter 2005), 64-86) won the Dale L. Morgan Award from the Utah State Historical Society.
 One client refers frequently to my “hunting instincts” – I somehow recognize that an obscure statement is important long before I realize exactly how it fits into the overall picture.